Commission Problems Look Intimidating. They Shouldn't.

 Do I need to memorize commission split percentages for the exam?

-No. The exam always states the split percentages in the question.
+No. Exam-style commission questions give you the split percentages in the question.
 You just need to know the order: sale price to total commission, total commission to broker's share, broker's share to associate's share.

 Can you use a calculator for commission questions on the Florida real estate exam?